sammuelyee/docs/faqs.md

 ### Which databases are supported by CartoDB?

-CartoDB only supports PostgreSQL databases due to making heavy use of PostGIS advanced capabilities, so we don't support MongoDB.
+One of the main components of CartoDB is its geospatial database built on PostgreSQL and PostGIS.
+This means that by default, the CartoDB platform works over PostgreSQL due to making heavy use of PostGIS advanced capabilities.
+This way, if the CartoDB built-in features are not enough to perform your analysis, you can take advantage of the full power of PostGIS.

+We offer the option of connecting your own database to CartoDB as part of our Enterprise features in order to adapt the platform to your specific needs.
+If you are interested, let us know at sales@cartodb.com.

 ### Can I calculate from/to routes with CartoDB?